Hukmaram28/AWS_3Tier_Architecture_XRay/README.md

 To do this, make the following changes in `api_fargate.yml` and `web_fargate.yml` template files:
 - Add the X-Ray daemon container to the task definition.
 We can use the official image provided by AWS.
 - Add a log group to store X-Ray container logs in CloudWatch.
-- Update the container task role and add the following `managedPolicyArn` to allow the daemon container to report tracing data to the X-Ray API.
+- Update the container task role and add the following `ManagedPolicyArn` to allow the daemon container to report tracing data to the X-Ray API: "arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess"

 Once these changes are made, update the web and API stacks using cloudformation and deploy the latest source code with X-Ray instrumentation using codePipeline.
 You will be able to see the tracing data in AWS X-Ray and visualize the data using the X-Ray tracing map.